America's Next Top Model season 14

 J. Alexander was removed from his post as a judge and replaced by Vogue editor André Leon Talley.
 Though Alexander was removed as judge, he remained as runway coach.
 The international destinations during this cycle were Auckland and Queenstown, New Zealand.
-This is the show’s second consecutive visit to Polynesia after Maui, Hawaii in cycle 13.
+This is the show's second consecutive visit to Polynesia after Maui, Hawaii, in cycle 13.

-The winner was 24-year-old Krista White from Pine Bluff, Arkansas with Raina Hein placing as the runner up.
+The winner of the competition was 24-year old Krista White from Pine Bluff, Arkansas, with Raina Hein placing as the runner up.

 Season summary

-A new rule for this cycle was that the first contestant called on the judging panel every week would get to have their picture (or commercial) displayed as digital art in the models' house and to receive the prize of the following week's reward challenge, regardless of their performance in the challenge.
-If the same girl won the challenge, she was able to pick others to join her on the reward or received additional prizes along with her challenge win.
+In this cycle, a new rule was introduced where the first contestant called by the judging panel each week had their photo or commercial displayed as digital art in the models' house and automatically received the reward challenge prize for the following week, regardless of their performance in that challenge.
+If the same contestant also won the challenge, they could share the reward with others or receive additional prizes.

-Top Models in Action was replaced with Top Model Lounge: a segment featuring two past contestants Bianca Golden from cycle 9 and Laura Kirkpatrick from cycle 13 offering commentary about each week's episode.
-Golden and Kirkpatrick returned a year and a half later for the All Stars cycle along with this cycle's Angelea Preston and eleven other alumnae who had not won.
+The "Top Models in Action" segment was replaced by "Top Model Lounge," featuring commentary from past contestants Bianca Golden (Cycle 9) and Laura Kirkpatrick (Cycle 13).
+Both Golden and Kirkpatrick returned as contestants in Cycle 17, alongside Angelea Preston from this cycle and other former participants who had not won.